kaifishr/RocketLander/README.md

 # RocketBooster ✨🚀✨

-TL;DR: *RocketBooster* is a simple training environment to land an orbital rocket booster equipped using optimization algorithms such as Reinforcement Learning, Genetic Optimization, Evolution Strategies, and Simulated Annealing.
+# FalconLander ✨🚀✨
+# RocketLander ✨🚀✨

 ## Introduction

+*RocketBooster* is a comprehensive framework that uses optimization algorithms, such as reinforcement learning, evolution strategies, genetic optimization, and simulated annealing, to enable an orbital rocket booster to land autonomously. *RocketBooster* is designed to be simple to use and can be easily extended.

 <p align="center">
     <img src="docs/booster.png" width="240" height=""/>
 </p>

-- The booster's goal is to reach the landing pad at a velocity smaller or equal to $v_{\text{max}}$.

-Inspired by SpaceX's incredible progress, I set up a simple environment that uses PyBox2D for rigid physics simulation and PyGame for rendering and visualization, that allows to use different methods to land a booster in a physical simulation.

-The physics is modeled using PyBox2D, a 2D physics library for rigid physics simulations.
-The booster consists of three sections.
-A long and low density section (the booster's hull containing mostly empty fuel tanks) connected to a short high density section (the booster's engines).
-On top of that there are the landing legs which are modeled as medium density sticks attached to the lower part of the rocket in a 45 degree angle.

-The propulsive landing of the booster is learned using a neural network (the booster's brain) and one of the above mentioned optimization methods.
+$\textbf{\textcolor{red}{\text{TODO: Replace image with short gif of a landing booster.}}}$

+The framework uses [*PyBox2D*](https://box2d.org/) a 2D physics library for rigid physics simulations, and [*PyGame*](https://www.pygame.org/) for rendering and visualization.

+I tried to make the simulation relatively realistic, even though that may conflict with [Box2D's recommendation](https://box2d.org/documentation/index.html#autotoc_md17) on object sizes.
+The booster has a height of about $46$ meters, a weight of about $25$ metric tons, and consists of three parts.
+A long and low-density hull section containing mostly empty fuel tanks, the short but high-density engine section, and the static medium-density landing legs.

+In this framework, a booster is considered an agent or individual equipped with a neural network (the agent's brain) to learn how to propulsively land a booster.
+The network is trained using either reinforcement learning, evolution strategies, genetic optimization, or a simulated annealing algorithm.

 The neural network controls the actions of the booster.
-The network's input (or state) at each time step consists of the booster's position ($r_x$, $r_y$), velocity ($v_x$, $v_y$), angle ($\theta$), and angular velocity ($\omega$).
-Based on the current state, the network predicts an action comprising thrust levels and engine angles.
+At each time step during the simulation, the network receives as input the current state consisting of the booster's position ($p_x$, $p_y$), velocity ($v_x$, $v_y$), angle ($\theta$), and angular velocity ($\omega$).
+Based on the current state, the network predicts an action, including thrust levels and engine deflection.

 ## Run Examples